gustavoselman/Keyboard-Shortcuts/README.md

 ## Getting Started

-Crete the constants.ini file in the root directory and add the following:
+Duplicate de constants.example.ahk file and rename it to constants.ahk.
+Then, fill in the values with your own.